International Bancshares (NASDAQ:IBOC) Shares Gap Down to $44.97

 The firm’s fifty day simple moving average is $47.14.
 The company has a current ratio of 0.78, a quick ratio of 0.78 and a debt-to-equity ratio of 0.26.
 The firm has a market capitalization of $2.75 billion, a PE ratio of 15.01 and a beta of 1.28.

-International Bancshares (NASDAQ:IBOC) last released its earnings results on Thursday, May 6th.
-The bank reported $0.80 earnings per share (EPS) for the quarter.
-International Bancshares had a return on equity of 8.47% and a net margin of 32.72%.
+International Bancshares (NASDAQ:IBOC) last issued its quarterly earnings data on Thursday, May 6th.
+The bank reported $0.80 EPS for the quarter.
+International Bancshares had a net margin of 32.72% and a return on equity of 8.47%.

 About International Bancshares (NASDAQ:IBOC)